-Tractor implements used to allow tractors to perfor tasks such as attached.
+• Tractor implements used to allow tractors to perform tasks such as tillage by being attached.

+Combine

+Harvester

+used for

+simultaneous

+harvesting and

-Combine Harvester used for simultaneous harvesting and threshing of crops such as rice. wheat and pulse
+threshing of crops

+such as rice,

+wheat and pulses.

-Rice Transplanter used to transplan rice paddies contributing significantly to labor-saving.
+Rice Transplanter used to transplant rice seedlings to rice paddies, contributing significantly to labor-saving.

+Utility Vehicle

-Utility Vehicle useful in a variety includina agricultural work, civil engineering activities
+useful in a variety

+of operations,

+including

+agricultural work,

+civil engineering

+and leisure

+activities.

-Mini Excavator used in civil engineering and other operations especially useful in narrow work areas
+Mini Excavator used in civil engineering and other operations; especially useful in narrow work areas, such as city streets

-Compact Track Loader used mainly for transporting and stacking tasks (at construction sites
+Compact Track Loader used mainly for transporting and stacking tasks (at construction sites, farms, etc.).

+Engines

-Engines responding to a variety of needs as compact industria engines.
+responding to a

+variety of needs as

+compact industrial

+engines.

+Feeders

-Feeders used to feed a set amount of powder or liquid to the next process.
+used to feed a set

+amount of powder or

+liquid to the next

+process.